-These six popular bodyweight workouts (plus one program) can be streamed straight from the Tonal app.
+These popular bodyweight workouts and programs can be streamed straight from the Tonal app.

 You’ve worked hard earning an unbroken streak of workouts, but what happens when a vacation or a business trip pulls you away from your trainer?
 Thanks to Tonal’s wide selection of on-the-go workouts, you can keep your streak going even when you’re away from home.